MACHIAVELLI FOR MOMS

 “The park?”
 I said sharply.
 “Why don’t YOU take them to the park?”

 After a heated exchange, Eric made a hasty retreat to our bedroom and turned on the TV as I stomped off to my office.
 Too exhausted to work, I sat at my desk and stared at a dusty old shelf of books.
-It was practically buckling under the weight of dozens and dozens of volumes on history and literature and philosophy titles that were piled up high upon one another in no particular order of importance.
+It was practically buckling under the weight of dozens and dozens of history and literature and philosophy titles that were piled up high upon one another in no particular order of importance.

 “Even my bookshelf’s a mess,” I thought.